![]() |

 Tai Electronics, Inc., a

-We expect later in 2007 from Stokes Publishing Company, Inc. based in Sunnyvale, California a companion for the teacher with a projectable display.
+Stokes Publishing Company, Inc. based in Sunnyvale, California sold a companion for the teacher, view the wonderful TI-34MV MultiView Overhead Calculator.

-Don't miss the battery powered TI-30XB MultiView and its solar-cells operated sibbling TI-30XS MultiView sold since July 2007.
+Don't miss the battery powered TI-30XB MultiView and its solar-cells operated sibling TI-30XS MultiView sold since July 2007.

 If you have additions to the above article please email: joerg@datamath.org.